How to Get an SSL Certificate [+10 Best Free SSLs]

 • Extended Validated (EV) Certificates.
 I pick the EV certificate when the highest level of security is needed when sensitive information is being exchanged, such as financial transactions.

-Once I choose the type of certificate I require, I can then shop around for Certificate Authorities that offer SSLs at that level.
-After I find the perfect certificate, I am then ready to install the certificate on my website.
+Once I choose the type of certificate I require, I can shop around for Certificate Authorities that offer SSLs at that level.
+After I find the perfect certificate, I am ready to install it on my website.

 1. Verify your website’s information through ICANN Lookup.